 The original “Fit for 55” package included a proposal to significantly amend the Renewable Energy Directive, strengthening the renewable energy target from 32% of the energy mix in 2030 to 40% (European Commission, 2021e).
 The Commission proposed an even stronger target of 45% in May 2022 as part of its REPowerEU Plan (European Commission, 2022b).

-In March 2023, the European Parliament and the Council agreed to an overall binding target of 42.5%, with an additional 2.5% indicative top-up.
-The national contributions to meeting this target are to be specified by the member states in their integrated national energy and climate plans (drafts due by the end of June 2023), according to a formula provided by the Commission (Council of the European Union, 2023c).
+In March 2023, the European Parliament and the Council agreed to an overall binding target of 42.5%, with an additional 2.5% indicative top-up (European Parliament & Council of the European Union, 2023d).
+In June 2023, member states submitted drafts of their integrated National Energy and Climate Plans (NECPs) which specify their national contributions to meeting this target, according to a formula provided by the Commission (Council of the European Union, 2023d; European Commission, 2023c).

 Energy Efficiency Directive

 The European Commission’s July 2021 package of proposals recast the Energy Efficiency Directive with more ambitious energy efficiency targets.
 The REPowerEU package further strengthened the energy consumption targets.

 The agreement between these two co-legislators was slightly less ambitious than the Commission’s REPowerEU proposal: by 2030 the primary energy consumption should fall to no more than 993 Mtoe whereas final energy consumption should not exceed 763 Mtoe (European Parliament and the Council of the European Union, 2023) See Table 1).
 Only the energy consumption target for final energy is binding and only at the European level.
 To reach this target, the EU member states have proposed their contributions toward reaching this target in the drafts of their NECPs submitted in June 2023, with final versions due in June 2024.
 In addition, member states should ensure a reduction in energy consumption of, on average, 1.5% annually between 2024 and 2030.